 1. Revoke ALL Access Immediately

-e of the biggest offboarding mistakes companies make is assuming disabling an email account is enough.
+One of the biggest offboarding mistakes companies make is assuming disabling an email account is enough.
 It’s not.

 Employees often have access to: